craftamap/esbuild-plugin-html/README.md

 `craftamap/esbuild-plugin-html` uses the [jsdom](https://github.com/jsdom/jsdom)
 under the hood to create a model of your HTML from the provided template.
 In this model, all discovered resources are injected.
-The plugin also uses [lodash templates](https://lodash.com/docs/4.17.15#template) to insert custom data user data into the template.
+The plugin also uses [lodash templates](https://lodash.com/docs/4.17.15#template) to insert custom user data into the template.

 `@craftamap/esbuild-plugin-html` requires to have some options set in your